-- The seller doesn’t have an adequate payment method nor ships internationally (I never understand domestic sellers, its the Internet, for god’s sake)
+- The seller doesn’t have an adequate payment method nor ships internationally (I never understand domestic sellers, it’s the Internet, for god’s sake, and it’s global)

 Then there is a long-time collector who sets reasonable start prices for his collectibles and lets the market find its collector’s value.
 His items always sell for a good/fair market price.

 Of course, a collector should be able to profit when he departs from a collectible he has been hunting for years.
 With a price way higher than the value (market) pricing?
 Well, then, I would be cautious with such a seller!

 And finally.
 Quality Before Quantity!
 A fact that I can’t stress enough.
 Rather spend solid money on one “Diamond” than on a few “Rocks.”
 Thank me later.

 *a way of deciding the price of a product based on what

 customers’ collectors think it is worth and what they are willing to pay, rather than on what it costs to produce – rather than based on what a seller thinks it is worth! (adapted by the author)

 Only 5%-10% of “collectible items” are available to meet a collector’s needs.
 If you are a long-time collector, you are getting picky, and this number is even lower.

 Therefore, again!
 Do your homework on the items you collect and desire.
 Do your research!
 How often was a specific passport type offered on the market in the past?
 In which condition?
 To which price?
 Market knowledge is critical.

 FAQ Passport History pasaporte passeport паспорт 护照 パスポート جواز سفر पासपोर्ट